 5. Ensuring Software Quality

 The objective of the Agile Testing team is to ensure high software quality.
 The code should be clean, iterative, and should have minimal cruft (unwanted code).
-This is possible when testers plan and test at the end of every sprint so that their tasks stay organized, and they do not feel overwhelmed with testing millions of lines of code at the end of the development cycle.
+This is possible when testers plan and according to the test plan, they test at the end of every sprint so that their tasks stay organized, and they do not feel overwhelmed with testing millions of lines of code at the end of the development cycle.
 The easier the management, the better the testing, which, in turn, ensures quality.

 6. Minimal Documentation